Sid Smith front page

 That made in time a father of your son.

-ON THE HUBBLE DEEP FIELD IMAGE
+ON THE HUBBLE DEEP-FIELD IMAGE

-All gone, those all-wise fools
+All gone, the all-wise fools

 Who said that souls